gtokman/ScrollableImage/README.md

 - [ ] Add ablity to hide grid
 - [ ] Support for different aspect ratio changes on Image
 - [ ] Add double tap gesture to zoom on Image
+- [ ] Make parms to ScrollableImage optional

 ## Usage